nf-core/eager/docs/usage.md

 #### Tutorial Metagenomics - Summary

 In this this tutorial we have described an example on how to set up a metagenomic screening run of ancient microbiome samples.
-We have covered how set up nf-core/eager to extract off-target in a form that can be used for MALT, and how to additional run HOPS to authenticate expected taxa to be found in the microbiome.
+We have covered how to set up nf-core/eager to extract off-target reads in a form that can be used for MALT, and how to additionally run HOPS to authenticate expected taxa to be found in the human oral microbiome.
 Finally we have also described what to look for in the MultiQC run summary report and where to find output files that can be used for downstream analysis.

 ### Tutorial - How to set up nf-core/eager for pathogen genomics